brevzin/cpp_proposals/2670_constexpr_allocation/constexpr-allocation.md

 ```
 :::

-This could potentially be made to have the same effect as the `propconst` member annotations without having to have such a large effect on the type system.
+It is possible that this could be made to have the same effect as the `propconst` member annotations without having to have such a large effect on the type system.
 On the one hand, this means that we can't have a type like `unique_ptr<int propconst>` or `observer_ptr<int propconst>`.
 On the other hand, it means that we don't have to add further language complexity to make such things work (see sections 7 and 8 from [@P1974R0]).
 Perhaps this is a reasonable compromise?

 An entirely different approach would be to eschew annotations altogether.
-That is - just allow all of these examples to compile, and make clear that it's undefined behavior to mutate persistent constexpr allocations (the allocation itself, not what's written in it).
-If the downside of `std::mark_immutable_if_constexpr)p)` is that users just eagerly add it to all allocations, even if they shouldn't, then why even bother having such a thing?
+That is - just allow all of these examples to compile, and make clear that it's undefined behavior to mutate persistent constexpr allocations (the allocation itself, not what's written in it) if they're read by the elided destructor.
+One downside of `std::mark_immutable_if_constexpr(p)` is that users might just eagerly add it to all allocations, even if they shouldn't - and if such a thing happens, then why even bother adding such a function?
 It's hard to say how often such a facility would be misused - and at least it's not overly difficult to provide good guidance for exactly when one should use it: on types that own allocations such that a constant object only provides constant access through that allocation.
 Perhaps a longer name like `std::allocation_is_deep_constant(p)` might convey this better, or `std::i_solemnly_swear_that_i_am_up_to_no_mutation(p)`.
+But also, having a facility such as `std::mark_immutable_if_constexpr(p)` gives users of correctly-written libraries (like `std` and `boost`) protection against accidentally writing `constexpr unique_ptr<string>` or `constexpr unique_ptr<vector<T>>`.

 I'm not sure that either of these alternatives are better than the two we already have on the table.